Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 19-20: 200% Damage
 21+: 300% Damage

-Resurrect:
+Resurrection, And Ultimate Posts:
 ======================
 This Is A Big Mechanic, Once You Have A Level 200 Extreme Cat, You Can Resurrect, By Doing This
 You Delete All Your Cats And Reset Your Player
 Level To 0, However, You Gain 1 Resurrection Cat
-Of Your Choice, You Can Resurrect Up To 11 Times, Resurrection Cats Don’t Get Deleted When Your Resurrect, Also, You Can’t Pick The Same Resurrection Cat Twice.
+Of Your Choice, You Can Resurrect Up To 13 Times, Resurrection Cats Don’t Get Deleted When Your Resurrect, Also, You Can’t Pick The Same Resurrection Cat Twice.
+The Ultimate Posts In The Cat Post Folder In Game Mechanics Are Really Powerful, To Get The Normal Ultimate Post, Resurrect When You Own A Cat In Infinity Or Vortex Rarity, To Get The TRUE Ultimate Post, Resurrect With A Max Level\
+Void Cat, The TRUE Ultimate Post Is Better Than The Normal Ultimate Post, Each Ultimate Post Has 2 Modules That Are The Only Ones It Can Equip, You Can Get On Of These By Resurrecting And Owning One Of The Posts To Get That Posts Modules.

 Items:
 ======================